 Help us take nature's pulse by joining the big butterfly count.
 Find out more about this project

 The big butterfly count is a nationwide survey aimed at helping us assess the health of our environment.
 It was launched in 2010 and has rapidly become the world's biggest survey of butterflies.
-Over 46,000 people took part in 2013, counting 830,000 individual butterflies and day-flying moths across the UK (see the 2016 results). big butterfly count 2017 will take place from Friday 14 July to Sunday 6 August.
+Over 44,000 people took part in 2014, counting almost 560,000 individual butterflies and day-flying moths across the UK (see the 2016 results). big butterfly count 2017 will take place from Friday 14 July to Sunday 6 August.

 Butterflies react very quickly to change in their environment which makes them excellent biodiversity indicators.
 Butterfly declines are an early warning for other wildlife losses.